Minebomber/openrtb-rs/README.md

-# OpenRTB 2.6 types for Rust
+# OpenRTB & related types for Rust

-This is a set of type definitions derived from the OpenRTB 2.6 specification for Rust.
+This is a set of type definitions derived from IAB for OpenRTB 2.6, Native 1.2, and VAST 4.3 specifications for Rust.

 **DISCLAIMER**: This was generated using an LLM, and accuracy is not guaranteed.
 If you notice any bugs please submit a PR.